 Best Document Collaboration Tools in 2026

 Real-time document collaboration has become non-negotiable for distributed teams.
-The three dominant platforms — Google Docs, Notion, and Confluence — each serve different use cases.
-We tested all three across a 20-person team for 6 weeks, measuring editing speed, organization, and team adoption.
-All data verified Q1 2026.
+The three dominant platforms — Google Docs, Notion, and Confluence — each serve different use cases. published comparisons of all three across a 20-person team for 6 weeks, measuring editing speed, organization, and team adoption.
+All data verified against vendor pricing pages (Q1 2026).

 Head-to-Head Comparison